dabao40/TheOtherRolesGMIA/README.md

 | Name Is Black | Impostors see those players who are affected by the bomb |
 | Cooldown after Bomb | The Cooldown added after the bomb |
 | Flashlight Kill Cooldown ||

+## EvilLighter
+This role is developed by our team and is quite similar to the original role in TheOtherRolesGM H, which was the [Trickster](#Trickster)
+The Evil Lighter will be affected by the lights and can use its lighter to increase its vision.
+Once the Evil Lighter uses its lighter, the lights will still go out even if the lights are fixed.
+This is quite similar to the Trickster, for the lights cannot be fixed as well.
+Everyone except for the Impostors will be forced to decrease their visions.
+Every Impostor will know that the Evil Lighter has used its skill by receiving a message called "EvilLighterlightouttext".
+However, in order to make the Evil Lighter not so invincible, its cooldown will increase by 5 every time it uses its skill.

 ## KillerCreator
 Original Idea by [miru-y](https://github.com/miru-y)